 - Register for classes during posted times.

-- Receive a copy of your registration form and bill from your advisor or counselor.
-Make your payment by the deadline.
+- Make your payment by the deadline.

 - For Regular term classes: